ludiosarchive/py2clj-cheatsheet/README.md

 ### Start a REPL without creating a local security hole

 `lein repl` starts an nREPL server that anyone on your machine can connect to, including untrusted software running in other user accounts.
-This is a problem even on single-user machines.
+This is a problem even on single-human-user machines.

 nREPL does not provide any way to require authorization, but you can avoid using nREPL and just use the underlying REPL library that `lein repl` uses: [REPL-y](https://github.com/trptcolin/reply).